SuperchillB/equals-money/README.md

 - External data fetching is partly handled by [React Query](https://tanstack.com/query/v3/docs/react/overview), especially when it comes to caching
 - Styling was done with the help of [React Bootstrap 5.2](https://react-bootstrap.github.io/), covering both responsiveness and basic accessibility
 - Project uses also CSS modules with Sass for styling
+- [Cypress](https://docs.cypress.io/) is used for E2E testing

 ## Getting started

 Please run the following to install all the packages needed in this app:

 ### `pnpm install`